 Isles of the Sea (The Garvellachs)

 The Islands of the Sea or the Rough Islands as they are locally known, comprise of four small islands just north of Jura.
 Thought to be over a billion years old, the islands have steeply angled sides and vertical cliffs to two sides.
 From a distance they look as though they were carved of green glass with gens of wildflowers and pink quartz scattered about.
 Uninhabited except by a few herds and the ruins of an old monastery, The Garvellachs are only reachable by private charter so they are the perfect secret getaway.

 One of the oldest licensed distilleries in Scotland, it is home to The Legend of the Dew of Ben Nevis Visitor Centre.
 Established in 1825 and situated at the foot of Britain’s highest mountain, Ben Nevis, Ben Nevis distillery is an impressive and historic place.
 The Visitor Centre is built into an old distillery warehouse and in a specially commissioned audio visual presentation, visitors will meet Hector McDram, a mythical giant who will reveal the secret Legend of the Dew of Ben Nevis.
 Following this, guests will receive a conducted tour of the production areas by a trained guide and a complementary tasting.

-Isolated, yet beautiful, Shian Bay is best approached by boat – making it like your private beach to while away an afternoon on – as long as you don’t mind sharing it with the resident herd of deer
+Isolated, yet beautiful, Shian Bay on Loch Creran, is best approached by boat – making it like your private beach to while away an afternoon on – as long as you don’t mind sharing it with the resident herd of deer

 |Room Type||State Room 5, State Room 4, State Room 3, State Room 2, State Room 1, Master State Room|